skx926/KSPhotoBrowser/README.md

 To use a custom image downloader, you need to create a class and make it conforms to `KSImageManager` protocol and implement those methods inside that protocol.

-For convenience, I have already created `KSSDImageManager` to support `SDWebImage` as an example, you can also use it directly.
+For convenience, I have already created `KSSDImageManager` to support `SDWebImage 4.0` as an example, you can also use it directly.

 Finally, just use the code below to set your class to `KSPhotoBrowser` before you use the browser to show images.